nickmatsnev/ddd/posts/mr-robot-season-3/index.md

 - **an acumen** = the ability to make good judgments and quick decisions, typically in a particular domain
 - **a benefactor** = a person who gives money or other help to a person or cause
 - **frenetic** = wild, mad
-- **a brinkmanship** = the art or practice of pursuing a dangerous policy to the limits of safety before stopping, typically in politics
+- **brinkmanship** = the art or practice of pursuing a dangerous policy to the limits of safety before stopping, typically in politics
 - **snug** = cozy
 - **tangible** = perceptible by touch
 - **a melee** = a confused fight, skirmish, or scuffle